Blantheon/LockPy/README.md

 - 🔄 Auto-fill and retrieval functionality

-- 🔑 Integration with KeepPassXC
+- 🔑 Integration with popular password manager

 - 🔒 Secure password storage with encryption